-Create an entire rotisserie style chicken dinner in one pot with this easy Instant Pot Whole Chicken One-Pot Meal recipe including a flavourful, fall-off-the-bone tender chicken, melt-in-your-mouth red potatoes and green beans.
-Paleo, Whole30 and low FODMAP.
+Create an entire rotisserie style chicken dinner in one pot with this easy Low FODMAP Instant Pot Whole Chicken One-Pot Meal recipe including a flavorful, fall-off-the-bone tender chicken, melt-in-your-mouth red potatoes and green beans.
+Paleo and Whole30 compliant.

-- 1 cup chicken bone broth (Paleo & Low FODMAP)
+- 1 cup low FODMAP chicken bone broth (Paleo & Whole30 compliant)

-- 1 lb red potatoes, cut into ½ inch pieces
+- 1 pound red potatoes, cut into 1/2 inch pieces

-- ½ lb frozen fine green beans, left in the freezer until ready to go in the pot**
+- 1/2 pound frozen fine green beans, left in the freezer until ready to go in the pot**

 - Salt and freshy-ground pepper (to taste)

 - If you are unsure of the weight of your chicken, use a kitchen scale to find out its weight.
 Pat the exterior of the chicken dry with paper towels (do not rinse).